-141 Office of Superintendent of Public Instruction.
+Office of Superintendent of Public Instruction.
 (2022).
 Washington State Report Card, 2021-2022.
 Olympia, WA.

-142 Low-income students are those eligible for free or reduced-price meals in the National School Lunch Program and School Breakfast Program.
+&lt;sup>139 Low-income students are those eligible for free or reduced-price meals in the National School Lunch Program and School Breakfast Program.
 Students in households with income up to 130% of federal poverty guidelines are eligible for free meals.
 Students in households up to 185% of federal poverty guidelines are eligible for reduced-price meals.

-143 The high school graduation rate for juvenile offenders is calculated as the simple average of a lower and upper bound.
+&lt;sup>140 The high school graduation rate for juvenile offenders is calculated as the simple average of a lower and upper bound.
 For the lower bound, we use a number reported by the Department of Social and Health Services in 2012; they estimate that 9% of students served by the Juvenile Rehabilitation in 9th grade in the 2005/2006 school year graduated from high school on time (Coker et al. (2012).
 High School Outcomes for DSHS-Served Youth.
 Olympia, WA.
 For the upper bound, we use a number from a 2014 report by the United States Office of Juvenile Justice and Delinquency Prevention that used American Community Survey data to calculate a status drop-out rate of 40% for institutionalized 16-to-24 year-olds (suggesting a graduation rate of 60%); Sickmund, Melissa, and Puzzanchera, Charles (eds.).
 2014.
 Juvenile Offenders and Victims: 2014 National Report.
 Pittsburgh, PA: National Center for Juvenile Justice.
-These numbers are in line with numbers calculated from Table 4 of the December 2016 Juvenile Justice
+These numbers are in line with numbers calculated from Table 4 of the December 2016 Juvenile Justice Standardized Report Education and Workforce Outcomes of Juvenile Justice Participants in Washington State authored by the Education Research & Data Center at the Office of Financial Management.